marcusGH/massively-parallel-apsp/research-and-planning/README.md

       * Flynn's taxonomy
       * Processor topology
       * Broadcasting vs. only nearest neighbour communication
-  - [ ] Evaluating parallel performance
+  - [o] Evaluating parallel performance
     * The main metrics are $speedup$ and $efficiency$
     * Could also look at $isoefficinecy$
   - [x] General overview of the different parallel matrix multiplication techniques